 GalterLists can be used to collect your favorite links and resources into one easily-accessible list.
-You can create as many lists as you want and keep your lists private or share them with others.
+You can share them with others.
 One popular use of GalterLists is for reading assignments for departments, divisions, and journal clubs.

 Can more than one person edit a GalterList?

 At the present time, only the creator of a GalterList can edit the list.
 If you have a list to be shared with a group, make sure that the person who will be updating it is the same person who owns the list.
 If you leave and need to turn a list over to someone else, contact us so we can make that switch for you.
 If for any reason you need to step in as editor of a list that someone else started, contact us.
 There is a way for multiple people to contribute to a collection of resources which is similar to several people editing a list.
 See this section of the GalterLists guide for instructions.

 You can search titles and tags in GalterLists from the website search box on each library website page.
 After you perform your search, click on the Lists tab in the search results.

 Can I have more than one GalterList on my home page?